TZstatsADS/fall2022-project2-group5/README.md

 *The above general statement about project 2 can be removed once you are finished with your project.
 It is optional.

-## Project Title Covid 19 and Evictions in New York City
+## Project Title: Covid 19 and Evictions in New York City
 Term: Fall 2022

 + Team 5